 When Creativity Disappears: Understanding Your Nervous System and Creative Energy

 You used to have ideas.
-They'd arrive unbidden – in the shower, on walks, in that drowsy space between sleep and waking.
-You'd see connections others missed, feel pulled towards projects that lit you up.
+They'd arrive unbidden in the shower, on long drives, in the quiet of early morning before the day had claimed you.
+You'd see connections others missed, feel pulled toward things that lit something up.
 You made things because you couldn't not make them.
 But lately, nothing.
-Or worse, the ideas come but you have no energy to meet them.
-Here's what I want you to know: your creativity isn't gone.
-Your nervous system is depleted.
+Or worse: the ideas come but there's no energy to meet them…

-Depletion is different.
-Blank mind.
-Heavy body.
-The creative spark that used to ignite so easily now feels unreachable, like it belongs to someone you used to be.
+Depletion looks different.
+Blank mind, heavy body.
+The creative spark that used to ignite easily now feels like it belongs to someone you used to be.
+You're not anxious about not creating – you're just… not there.
+The lights are on but the generative part of you has gone very quiet.

 Why ‘just create anyway’ doesn't work

-There's a particular kind of advice that floats around creative communities: show up anyway.
+There's advice that circulates in creative communities: show up anyway.
+Discipline over inspiration.
 Do it even when you don't feel like it.
-Discipline over inspiration.

-And yes, sometimes that works.
-Sometimes the act of beginning is what opens the door.
+Sometimes that's true.
+Sometimes beginning is what opens the door.

-But when your nervous system is dysregulated, forcing productivity usually just makes it worse.
-You might produce something, sure.
-But at what cost?
-The depletion deepens.
-The well runs drier.
-You're not building a sustainable practice, you're mining yourself.
+But when the nervous system is dysregulated, forcing output usually makes things worse.
+You might produce something, sure, but the depletion deepens, the well runs drier, and you're not building a sustainable creative practice – you're mining yourself.

-If you're wired and scattered, creativity needs grounding first.
-Not discipline, but actual regulation.
-Something that helps your system settle.
+If you're wired and scattered, what creativity needs first is grounding.
+Not a different productivity system; actual regulation.
+Something that helps your system settle enough to focus.

 If you're depleted and blank, creativity needs resourcing.
-Not pushing through, but genuine replenishment.
-Space for your nervous system to remember it's allowed to play.
+Genuine replenishment – and space for your nervous system to remember it's allowed to play.

 What creative energy actually needs

-Not to "get creative" but to create the conditions where your system can settle enough to focus.
+Not to "get creative."
+To create the conditions where your system can settle enough to work.

 When the well runs dry

-There are seasons when creative work just isn't available.
+There are seasons when creative work isn't available, and the most creative thing you can do is rest.
 Maybe you're in a period of intense caregiving.
-Or navigating grief.
-Or simply exhausted from years of giving more than you had.
+Navigating grief.
+Simply exhausted from years of giving more than you had.

-I know this can feel terrifying, especially if creativity has been central to your identity or livelihood.
-There's a fear that if you stop, you'll never start again.
+I know this can feel terrifying when creativity has been central to your identity or livelihood.
+There's a fear that if you stop, you won't start again.
 That the inspiration will leave permanently.

 Creativity has always moved in cycles.
 High-energy bursts followed by quiet incubation.
-Periods of visible output and periods of internal gathering.
+Periods of visible output and periods of internal gathering that look, from the outside, like nothing.

 How to Listen to Your Body: 4 Pathways to Somatic Awareness